ronantakizawa/browser-history-mcp/README.md

 Supported for MacOS, Windows, and Linux.

+## Use Cases

 ## Features

+- **Brainstorming**: Brainstorm project ideas inspired by your interests and search history.
+- **Search History Analysis**: Find connections between your search history.
+- **Profile Generation**: Build a personal profile based on your search history.

 This MCP server provides three tools to interact with your search history: